I will keep adding stuff on this powershell script from now on.

-I'm going to assume that you made the plugin as the github name matches yours in this forum so let me ask,khanhas wrote: ↑November 6th, 2018, 6:34 am Since you uses Powershell to trigger notification, I think you can use PowershellRM
+khanhas wrote: November 6th, 2018, 6:34 am Since you uses Powershell to trigger notification, I think you can use PowershellRM

 ...